richard457/app-review-flutter/README.md

 - View: Shows the UI to the user.
 Single widgets also qualify as views (for consistency in terminology) a view, in this case, is not a "Page" it's just a UI representation.

-- ViewModel: Manages the state of the View, business logic, and any other logic as required from user interaction.
+- ViewModel or controller: Manages the state of the View, business logic, and any other logic as required from user interaction.
 It does this by making use of the services

-- Services: A wrapper of a single functionality/feature set.
-This is commonly used to wrap things like showing a dialog, wrapping database functionality, integrating an API, etc.

 # How to run the project locally